Sammy Corporation: Company origins as Sammy Industry

 In 1989, Sammy Industry relocated to Sayama City, Saitama Prefecture.
 At this time, it began selling its Aladdin single-bonus pachislot machine.

 In 1990, Sammy Industry created a video game software and marketing division called Japan Soft Technology Co., Ltd. located in Nagoya City.
 Within this year, Sammy Industry created another gaming subsidiary called Nippon eicom Co., Ltd., established in Itabashi-ku, Tokyo.
 In 1991, Sammy absorbed its Sammy Marketing Co., Ltd. subsidiary and moved head office to Toshima-ku, Tokyo.
 In 1992, Sammy absorbed its Japan Soft Technology Co., Ltd. subsidiary.
-During this year, the American subsidiary was relocated to Illinois, USA.
+During this year, the American subsidiary was relocated to Illinois, US.
 In 1995, Sammy created a subsidiary called Techno Sammy Co., Ltd. for rationalization through expansion.
 This subsidiary was designed for sales and marketing for Pachinko machines.
 In this year, it launched the CR Gold pachinko machine.
 In 1996, Sammy created an American subsidiary called Sammy USA Corporation.
-It was established in Illinois, USA.
+It was established in Illinois, US.
 In 1997, Techno Sammy Co., Ltd. was absorbed into Sammy Industry.
 Sammy Industry formed a subsidiary called MAXBET Co., Ltd., established in Meguro-ku, Tokyo.
 Sammy opens an amusement arcade in Sagamihara city, Kanagawa.